 While SEBI is a government body, mutual fund companies have formed the AMFI.
 Together, they keep the functioning of the industry ethics-driven and transparent.
 RBI also plays an essential role in regulating AMCs, and mutual funds need approval if they are launching guaranteed schemes.
 Finally, the Ministry of Finance works as the authority for all these regulators.

 The following are some of the practices and guidelines for mutual fund companies that SEBI, AMFI, and RBI mandate:

 The Government of India and RBI formed the Unit Trust of India (UTI) in 1963.
 Later, when the government permitted public sector banks and institutions to set up mutual funds, the need for an impartial regulator arose.
 As a result, they passed the SEBI Act (1992) and made AMCs integral to the mutual fund structure in India.

 To understand the functions of an AMC better, you must know where the AMC stands in the mutual fund structure.
 All the entities mentioned in the box work in tandem to create different mutual fund types catering to different sets of investors.

 |Sponsor||Forms a trust and appoints the board of trustees|

-|Trustees||Regulate the mutual fund while adhering to SEBI and AMFI|
+|Trustees||Regulates the mutual fund while adhering to SEBI and AMFI norms|

-|Asset Management Company (AMC)||Takes a call on which fund to sell/buy/hold and engages in the buying and selling of securities|
+|Asset Management Company (AMC)||Takes a call on which securities to sell/buy/hold and manages the investments of unit holders|